phoe/protest/doc/protocol.md

     Syntax: `(validate-implementations PROTOCOL)`

-    Checks if all subclasses of protocol classes definedi n the protocol have appropriate methods defined on protocol functions defined in the protocol.
+    Checks if all subclasses of protocol classes defined in the protocol have appropriate methods defined on protocol functions defined in the protocol.
-    Signals an error if the check fails or if any protocol function is undefined.
+    Returns a list of validation errors if the check fails or if any protocol function is undefined.
+Each entry in the list follows the pattern:
+    * `(:missing-method FUNCTION POSITION PROTOCOL-CLASS CONCRETE-CLASS)`: There is no method defined on the protocol function that accepts the concrete class as its `POSITION`th argument on the given position, but that class is a subtype of protocol class that is the declared protocol specializer of that argument.
+If `ERRORP` is true, a condition of type!
+      `PROTOCOL-VALIDATION-ERROR` is instead signaled.
+    * `(:unbound-function FUNCTION-NAME)`: The protocol function with this name is undefined.
+The protocol might not have been executed.
+If ERRORP is true, a condition of type `UNDEFINED-PROTOCOL-FUNCTION` is instead signaled.
+    * `(:success FUNCTION POSITION PROTOCOL-CLASS CONCRETE-CLASS SPECIALIZER)`:
+      Denotes that the function has a method specialized on the specializer on `POSITION`th position and that specializer is a proper subtype of the concrete class.
+(In other words, there is a method defined on that class.)
+      This entry is only collected if the `SUCCESSP` argument is true.

   * **Function `REMOVE-PROTOCOL`**